 You will need to obtain a student visa to study at CityU unless you have the right of abode or the right to land in Hong Kong.
 For details, please refer to the website of the Global Services Office (Click on ‘Incoming Exchange Students' -> 'Visa').

-It normally takes up to six weeks or longer to process a student visa application, and you are advised to apply well in advance to ensure that your visa is issued before the start of your exchange study.
+It normally takes six weeks or longer to process a student visa application.
+You are advised to apply well in advance to ensure that your visa is issued before the start of your exchange study.

 We will assist you in any way appropriate to facilitate your visa application.
 Please contact the Global Services Office (email: firstname.lastname@example.org) for assistance with your visa application.

-Please note that the application for a visa/entry permit to enter the HKSAR for study does not apply to nationals of Afghanistan, Albania, Cambodia, Cuba, Laos, Democratic People's Republic of Korea, Nepal and Vietnam, at the discretion of the Hong Kong Immigration Department.
+Please note that a visa/entry permit to enter the HKSAR for study may not be granted to nationals of Afghanistan, Albania, Cambodia, Cuba, Laos, Democratic People's Republic of Korea, Nepal and Vietnam, at the discretion of the Hong Kong Immigration Department.

-Note: Exchange students are required to take a minimum of 12 credit units of CityU courses (for Semester A or B, or a minimum of 6-7 credit units for the Summer Term, and enrol as a full-time student, to meet the requirement of the Hong Kong Immigration Department for visa issuance.
+Please note that exchange students are required to take a minimum of 12 credit units of CityU courses (for Semester A or B, or a minimum of 6-7 credit units for the Summer Term, and enrol as a full-time student, to meet the requirement of the Hong Kong Immigration Department for visa issuance.

 You must enrol as a 'not-for-degree' full-time student of the University before you may attend classes.
 Upon completion of the required enrolment procedures, you will be issued a student identity card.
 You should carry this CityU identification document with you at all times, as it allows you access to various University premises and facilities.
 It is an important document and should not be used by anyone else.
 If the card is lost, you will need to pay a fee to obtain a replacement from the Service Centre of the Academic Regulations and Records Office (ARRO).

-CityU provides a campus environment and range of programmes designed to enhance students' physical and mental health.
+CityU provides a campus environment and a range of programmes designed to enhance students' physical and mental health.
 Visit the Student Development Services website to find out more.